maindconsultingservices/google_twitter_scraper/README.md

 ## Overview

-This project is a FastAPI application that exposes several API endpoints to interact with Twitter (retrieving tweets, posting tweets, etc.), perform Google searches, scrape web pages, and send emails via SendGrid.
+This project is a FastAPI application that exposes several API endpoints to interact with Twitter (retrieving tweets, posting tweets, etc.), perform Google searches, scrape web pages, and send emails via Sendgrid.
 It includes rate limiting for external service calls and an API key based authentication middleware.
-Additionally, the application now integrates with Redis to support distributed rate limiting and caching, making it more scalable for higher request volumes.
+Additionally, the application integrates with Redis to support distributed rate limiting and caching, making it more scalable for higher request volumes.

 ## Region